gauthamvasan/blog/_posts/Musings/2019-03-07-charmolypi-saudade-maalai-neram.md

 <p align="justify"> Now how is this song related to any of my ramblings?
 Well, for some reason, I remembered Naresh Balaji's Nokia 5800 as soon as I heard this song.
 After all, that was the first time I heard it.
 I've changed quite a bit over 8 years.
 I've had my own struggles and failures.
 A boy who was once a naive, optimistic, idealist has turned into a jaded, cautiously optimistic, realist.
 I finally have the maturity to truly appreciate the song.
 The bittersweet symphony of the song is just magical.
 Andrea's Anglo-Indian pronunciation of Tamil lyrics adds a certain charm to the song.
 All I could really do is sit in front of a lake or a river, listen to this song on loop and take a nice, long stroll through memory lane.
 As soon as I finished listening to this song, I sent a link to Naresh asking if he remembered the song.
 In his trademark style, he replied - "Ha ha!
 Yeah da. அது ஒரு காலம்" :) </p>

-<p align="justify"> This song evokes a two distinct sets of emotions in me - (i) related to the actual tone and lyrics of the song (ii) my previous life in Trichy.
+<p align="justify"> This song evokes a two distinct sets of emotions related to - (i) the actual tone and lyrics of the song (ii) my previous life in Trichy.
 A major chunk of what I've been talking about so far is accurately captured by the Portugese word <b>Saudade</b>: </p>

 <div class="row uniform">
 <div class="4u 12u$(medium)">